100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 • Dragons or phoenixes show power and new beginnings.

-• Henna-style tattoos borrow from Indian art for pretty, intricate lines.
+• Henna-style tattoos draw inspiration from Indian art for their intricate, decorative lines.

 Picking the Perfect Design